-School Choice Child Custody AZ
+School Choice and Child Custody in Arizona

+We want to talk to you about school choice and child custody in Arizona.
 In Arizona, the decision of the court regarding modification of a parenting plan as pertaining to school choice requires that certain factors be considered, such as the parents’ wishes regarding school placement, the child’s wishes regarding school placement, the child’s adjustment to the current school placement, and the interaction and interrelationship of the child with persons at the school who may have a significant impact on the child’s best interests.

-The Arizona Court of Appeals addressed whether the factors a court must considers are different when the school in question is out of state.
+The Arizona Court of Appeals addressed whether the factors a court must consider are different when the school in question is out of state.
 In the Baker v.
 Meyer case, Matthew M. Meyer (“Father”) requested a modification to the original parenting plan in order for two of the minor children to attend an out of state boarding school (one re-enrolling and one enrolling for the first year).

 Deborah C. Baker (“Mother”) originally objected to both boys going to school out of state, but later agreed that the older child should re-enroll for his junior year of high school as he expressed the strong desire to complete high school out of state.

 Baker objected to the enrollment of the younger son at the out of state school due to the resulting decrease in parenting time that would result.
 Meyer argued that it was a good school, the children wanted to attend, and attendance at the school was a “family tradition.”
 The trial court found in Meyer’s favor solely upon the factors pertaining to which school placement would be in the children’s best interest.